 - Outline the principles for the selection of lifting equipment.

 - Demonstrate knowledge of force influences for various sling configurations.

 - Select appropriate lifting equipment for various lifting operations.

 - Carry out identification and pre-use inspection of lifting equipment.

 - Use appropriate hand signals.

-- Carry out safe, successful lifting operations and assessments.
+- Carry out safe, successful lifting operations and lift plan assessments.

 - Definitions & Terminology.
 An explanation of all the commonly used definitions and terminology.

 - The Law, Standards and Legal Requirements. including the Health & Safety at Work Act, LOLER, PUWER, Supply of Machinery (Safety) Regulations, and recognised codes of practice.